atet/ggj2022/README.md

 [![.img/fig_05.jpg](.img/fig_05.jpg)](#nolink)

-Just like the president told CNN, it's not yet safe to put what we just set up on the internet; your GPT-2 API is only accessible on your local computer
+And just like the president told CNN, it's not safe to put our API on the internet...yet; your GPT-2 API is only accessible on your local computer

 You have reached the end of this tutorial, deploying your API to the public internet is beyond the scope of this quick tutorial